neutron-org/dex-quint-model/modelReport.md

 Alternatively, run `step`: this will pick any step to be executed.

-If you want a to experiment with concrete messages, try something like this:
+If you want to experiment with concrete messages, try something like this:

 ```quint
 val bobsOrder: PlaceLimitOrderMsg = {